 Then again, maybe you’ve never heard of him at all.

-Of course, most people's lives would look forlorn if someone played sad music behind footage of them brushing their teeth in the morning.
-The film showed him as equal parts wacky Christopher Guest character, eccentric collector of memorabilia, and stable father figure to a handful of Hollywood transplants.
+Of course, most people's lives would look forlorn if you played sad music behind footage of them brushing their teeth.
+The film portrayed him as equal parts wacky Christopher Guest character, eccentric collector of memorabilia, and stable father figure to a handful of Hollywood transplants.

-So what has life been like for Dennis since his appearance in, Confessions of a Superhero?
+What has life been like for Dennis since his appearance in Confessions of a Superhero?
 Sorry to disappoint, but he’s surprisingly stable and still crusading like his hero, Christopher Reeve.
-Though he is eager to show the industry he’s more than a Superman impersonator.
+He's also eager to show the industry he’s more than a Superman impersonator.

 Like any smart actor in L.A., he’s open to just about anything.
 “I love sci-fi and horror.
 I’m dying to be in horror.
 I would love to play a killer, a kill-off, anything.
 Just as long as I get to do something.
 I’ll travel for work, I’ll do an independent film.”